Contact Us

 Measuring one qubit will instantaneously affect the state of a qubit (or the many qubits) it is entangled to – even if these qubits are many light-years apart.
 This is exactly the ‘spooky action at a distance’ that upset Einstein and many other physicists in the early 20th century.

 Alice and Bob will use an entanglement-based quantum network to communicate their top secret information, as this method of security is provably secure against attacks from classical and quantum computers.
 There are many entanglement-based applications beyond key generation that can be used to help secure communications.
-The family of all such applications are known as quantum secure communications or QSC.
+The family of all such applications are known as Quantum Secure Communications.

 Each of the five nodes in this quantum network contains: